James Emanuel: Poetry

 Emanuel was a poet, scholar, and critic.
 As a poet, he published more than 300 poems and 13 individual books.
 Emanuel has been called one of the best, and most overlooked, poets of his time.
 Critics have put forward several reasons for Emanuel's poetry being neglected by the larger literary world, including the fact that he wrote more traditional poetic forms, that he left the United States, and the fact that he refused to take part in the politically correct world of Black academia.
 On 1968 Emanuel's first poetry named "The Treehouse and Other Poems" was published.
 This volume contains themes such as innocence, pain of youth and events of racism from his experience.
 This poems sometimes serious, sometimes ironic, sometimes lyrical, but never light.
 Almost uniformly they employ traditional patterns of rhythm and rhyme, but occasionally reflect blues and jazz forms learned first, perhaps, from the poetry of Langston Hughes.
 His poems reflect a racial concern and as his friend Marvin Holdt said that it also expresses the aspects of the black American experience in America, treated with bitterness and revolt.

 His poems appear in 11 books of his own and in over 120 other volumes.
 His poems include "Christ, One Morning", "Snowman", "Bojangles and Jo", and many others Emanuel is also credited with creating a new literary genre, jazz-and-blues haiku, which he read to musical accompaniment throughout Europe and Africa.
 For this creation he was awarded the Sidney Bechet Creative Award in 1996.
 Emanuel was also awarded the Dean's Award for Distinguished Achievement in 2007 from Columbia University's Graduate School of Arts and Sciences and was also honored with a John Hay Whitney Award, a Saxton Memorial Fellowship, and a Special Distinction Award from the Black American Literature Forum.

 Criticism and letters

-In addition to his poetry, Emanuel also edited (with Theodore Gross) the influential anthology of African American literature Dark Symphony: Negro Literature in America.
-The anthology, published in 1968 by Free Press, was one of the first major collections of African-American writings.
+In addition to his poetry, Emanuel also edited (with Theodore Gross) the influential anthology of African-American literature Dark Symphony: Negro Literature in America.
+Published in 1968 by Free Press, the anthology was one of the first major collections of African-American writings.
 This anthology, and Emanuel's work as an educator, heavily influenced the birth of the African-American literature genre.

-In 2000 a collection of Emanuel letters and writings were placed in the United States Library of Congress.
+In 2000, a collection of Emanuel's letters and writings were placed in the United States Library of Congress.
 Included among the papers was correspondence with Gwendolyn Brooks, Ralph Ellison, Benjamin O. Davis, Ossie Davis, W. E. B. Du Bois, and many others.

 Emanuel also edited five Broadside Critics books (1971–1975) and wrote a number of critical essays.
 His other published works include a memoir, The Force and the Reckoning, published in 2001.